UK, EU and US Copyright Law

 Students who have successfully completed the Postgraduate Diploma may apply for the Masters programme in their field.
 Students will be allocated to a suitable supervisor who they may contact throughout the academic year.
 Contact time is expected to be around 3-4 meetings a year.
 A project plan of about 1500 words will be submitted at the beginning of the programme.
 Upon approval of the project plan by the relevant supervisor, the student will be able to commence the dissertation.
 Draft dissertations will have to be submitted normally 4-5 months before the submission date of the final dissertation.
 The 12 000-15 000 word dissertation will be due for submission by a specified date which will be no later than the last week of September following commencement of the final year of study.

-The MA is challenging programme and should only be commenced if you think you can commit to the research and writing of the dissertation within one year.
+The MA is a challenging programme and should only be commenced if you think you can commit to the research and writing of the dissertation within one year.
 It is not normally acceptable to defer the dissertation due to reasons of work commitments.
 There is little interaction with other students, so you should be suited to studying on your own.

 Tuition Fee (MA component starting in 2014/15)